Triangulated categories of mixed motives: Beilinson motives

 in which any of the horizontal maps is an isomorphism (as a direct factor of an isomorphism).
-Thus, we are reduced to the case of the closed immersion $s:Z \rightarrow P$, canonical section of the projectivisation of a vector bundle $E$ (where $E$ is the normal bundle of the closed immersion $i$).
+Thus, we are reduced to the case of the closed immersion $s:Z \rightarrow P$, canonical section of the projectivization of a vector bundle $E$ (where $E$ is the normal bundle of the closed immersion $i$).
 Moreover, as the assertion is local on $Z$, we may assume $E$ is a trivial vector bundle.

 Let $p:P \rightarrow Z$ be the canonical projection, $j:P-Z \rightarrow P$ the obvious open immersion.
-Consider the element $v=[\cO(1)]-1 \in K_0(P)$.
-Because $v$ has virtual rank $0$, it belongs to $K_0^{(1)}(P)$. \\ Recall that, according to the projective bundle formula, the horizontal lines in the following commutative diagram are split short exact sequences:
+Considering the element $v':=\big([\cO(1)]-1\big)$ of $K_0(P)$, we let $v$ be its projection on the first graded part of the $\gamma$-filtration, $v \in K_0^{(1)}(P)$. \\ Recall that, according to the projective bundle formula, the horizontal lines in the following commutative diagram are split short exact sequences:

 By assumption on $E$, $v^n$ lies in the kernel of $j^*$ and the diagram allows to identify the graded piece $K_r^{(a+n)}(P/P-Z)$ with the submodule of $K_r^{(a+n)}(P)$ of the form $K_r^{(a)}(Z).v^n$.

 On the other hand, $j^*s_*=0$: there exists a unique element $\epsilon \in K_0(Z)$ such that $s_*(1)=p^*(\epsilon).v^n$ in $K_0(P)$.
 From the relation $p_*s_*(1)=1$, we obtain that $\epsilon$ is a unit in $K_0(Z)$, with inverse the element $p_*(v^n)$.
 By virtue of \cite[Exp.~VI, Cor.~5.8]{SGA6}, $p_*(v^n)$ belongs to the $0$-th $\gamma$-graded part of $K_0(P)_\QQ$ so that the same holds for its inverse $\epsilon$.
 In the end, for any element $z \in K_r(Z)$, we get the following expression: